Do You Have A Fan Journey For Your Music?

 Maintain excitement for your VIP fans.
-To do this, you can create VIP experiences, products, subscriptions, and call them to action.
+To do this, you can create VIP experiences, products, and subscriptions, and call them to action.
 VIP fans can be like a street team to set the example for future fans.

-You need to lead them, and equip them to support you and also share you enthusiastically with the world.
+You need to lead them, and equip them to support you, and also share you enthusiastically with the world.
 If you build it they will come.

 What I'm trying to say is if they are your soldiers, you are the general.
 Make sure they have their needed weapons, supplies, and marching orders.
 We are trying to win the war of monetizing your music to make a sustainable career.
 Building and maintaining and growing an army of VIP fans is a great way to do this.

 Pivot your music marketing strategy to use a fan magnet.
 It's an attractive offer or piece of content that invites fans to jump through this hoop.
 It shows they have an interest.
 The goal of this fan magnet is to get them to opt into your mailing list.